pkamenarsky/synchron/README.md

 `andd` is overloaded for tuples of arity up to 6, yielding tuples of the same arity in the `Syn` monad.
 This allows for trails with differing types, in contrast to `orr` (alternatively, `andd'` takes a monomorphic list if that is desired).

-*TODO* Talk about state machine in data vs code; "reification of time"; "reinversion of control"
+*TODO* State machine in data vs code; "reification of time"; "reinversion of control"

-*TODO* Talk about interesting and unexplored applications of synchronous programming
+*TODO* Interesting and unexplored applications of synchronous programming

 *TODO* Contrast with FRP